pau1a/plnext/docs/03-content-model/project.md

 Recommended structure:

-* Problem → Approach → Outcome
+- Problem → Approach → Outcome
-* 2–4 images or diagrams
+- 2–4 images or diagrams
-* Code links only if public
+- Code links only if public

+Front-matter fields will be mirrored by TypeScript interfaces in a future tooling phase for IDE autocompletion.